Communicating Findings

 Your mom, who was hesitant to let you go:

 “It was fun!
 Low key.
-Tommy was there, from soccer!
-Et cetera et cetera…”
+Jackie was there–from soccer!”

-The general public (caution: who the heck is the general public?) wants to know how your research impacts their lives and their societies.
+Caution: who the heck is the “general public?”.
+Wants to know how your research impacts their lives and their societies.
 This communication could take the form of a formal presentation, or it could be a casual conversation with friends and neighbors.

-The media wants to know what makes the findings of your research important, including how it’s different from what others have done.
+Wants to know what makes the findings of your research important, including how it’s different from what others have done

-Potential investors want to know whether your work will provide them with a significant return.
+Want to know whether your work will provide them with a significant return

-Peers will be interested in determining whether your work may provide an opportunity for future collaboration, or how it ties into their own work.
+Will be interested in determining whether your work may provide an opportunity for future collaboration, or how it ties into their own work

-Leadership at your company [lab] need to know if a project has achieved the expected results and should progress to the next phase, or if changes are needed.
+Need to know if a project has achieved the expected results and should progress to the next phase, or if changes are needed

 Each of these audiences is looking for something different–they have different motivations and needs.
 You first need to understand what they’re looking for.
 Then, you can identify which stories will best address those needs.